TalaoDAO/oidc4vc-server/docs/source/contents.rst

 Talao is a Blockchain protocol to manage professional data.

 Traditionnal architectures to validate, certify, and manage professional data are based on centralized, top-down approaches that rely on third-party private operators.
-Unfortunatky this organization often leads to inappropriate use of personal data and hacks.
+Unfortunatky these solutions often lead to inappropriate use of personal data and hacks.

-Talao approaches this problem starting from a user perspective through a Blockchain decentralized Identity focused on professional data :
+Talao approaches this issue starting from a user perspective through a Blockchain decentralized Identity focused on professional data :

   - You own your data for your lifetime.
   - No private operators or government agencies can decide to update or delete your data.
   - No one can access your encrypted data without your permission.
-  - No storage costs, you only pay Blockchain fees to update your data.
+  - No storage costs.
   - Certificates are tamper proof and tracable.
   - Certificates issuers are identified.

-Talao allows professional data certification for Talents, Companies and other organizations such as Schools or Training Centers.
+Talao allows Professional Identities for Talents, Companies and certificates issuers such as Schools or Training Centers.
 It is for everyone the opportunity to use a new technology to get tamper proof professional data while keping the ownership of those data.

 Identities with their certificates can be displayed anywhere on digital plateforms : social medias, websites, Jobboards, etc. They provide to third parties reliable data about professional experiences, skills and education.